-Fresh and floral, this strawberry forward cake is enhanced with some lemon zest and rosewater that bring out a delicate, elegant sweet strawberry taste.
-Cream cheese buttercream and a strawberry rose sauce enhance the cake’s flavors in the best way.
+Fresh and floral, this strawberry rose compote swirled cake is enhanced with some lemon zest and rosewater.
+Topped with a cream cheese buttercream and a strawberry rose compote.

-This cake has my heart in a way I did not know was possible.
-Sometimes I create recipes with others in mind rather than myself; like with funfetti bakes (but my daughter is, and I know many others out there are) and I kind of feel the same about rosewater; I’ll tolerate it but it’s not my favorite.
+This strawberry rose cake has my heart, unexpectedly.
+Sometimes I create recipes with loved ones in mind rather than myself; like with funfetti bakes (I don’t enjoy the taste of sprinkles, lol) and I kind of feel the same about rosewater; I’ll tolerate it but it’s not my favorite.

-But something amazing happened when I used it in this cake.
+But when I used it here….
 I had seen this recipe and it spurred the idea to create a combination of rose and strawberry (and lemon, there’s gotta be lemon).
-I always have a bottle of rosewater (and orange blossom) in my pantry, because what kind of Arab would I be without it, but I rarely use it.
+I always have a bottle of rosewater (and orange blossom) in my pantry, but I seldom use it.
 Here was an opportunity.

-I made the jam/reduction/sauce whatever you want to call it first and swiped some for a taste.
-I thought, well this is quite nice.
-Then I baked it up with the cake (with big strawberry chunks) and used some strawberry kefir (I usually buy plain but Lily requested this one).
-The cake was a mess (thanks to the giant berries that sank to the bottom) but it was so delicately sweet, berryfull and just… I couldn’t believe how light and sweet all those flavors were together.
+I made the compote first, swiped some for a taste and thought, well this is quite nice.
+Then, I baked it up with the cake (with big strawberry chunks) and used some strawberry kefir (I usually buy plain but my daughter requested this one, probably because it was pink tbh).
+The cake was a mess thanks to the giant berries that sank to the bottom but it was so delicately sweet, berryfull and just… I couldn’t believe how light and sweet all those flavors were together.

 Strawberries: Fresh or frozen is fine.
-Use red berries not white, they’ll have the best flavor.
+Use berries that are red inside not white; they’ll have the best flavor.

 Rosewater: This can be found in persian or middle eastern markets but i’ve also seen it at whole foods.
 Don’t skip it.